Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

 Drinking Alcohol or Using Illegal Drugs

 You don’t need us to tell you that this is not a long-term strategy.
-Excessive consumption of alcohol or illegal drugs provides a serious health risk, and you should definitely avoid it.
-Drinking or using drugs every time you want to have sex is a bad idea.
+Excessive consumption of alcohol or illegal drugs poses a serious health risk, and engaging in these behaviors every time you want to have sex is a bad idea.
 But other than the health risks, it is also counterproductive.
 As we mentioned earlier, PE is caused by an inability to identify the feelings and sensations that you experience before orgasm.
 Instead of being more in touch with your body, alcohol only reduces your focus and perpetuates your problem.

 To Sum Things Up

 Premature ejaculation is a very common sexual dysfunction, and it is nothing to be ashamed of.
-It is also one of the most treatable sexual dysfunctions.
-Behavioral sex therapy exercises provide a long-term solution for PE.
-You can learn to use this method with the help of a sex therapist or with the PE Program – an online exercise program for self-treatment of premature ejaculation.
-There are also several temporary solutions available such as desensitizers or pills.
+Luckily, it is also one of the most treatable sexual conditions.
+Behavioral sex therapy exercises are one powerful solution that could help you overcome PE; and you can learn to use this method with the help of a sex therapist or with the PE Program.
+There are also several temporary solutions that could help you treat the symptoms, such as desensitizers or anti-depressant medications.

 Don’t let PE discourage you!
-Take action, and sooner rather than later this could all be behind you.
+Take action sooner rather than later, and this could all be behind you.